wolfelyang/Q-docs/tutorials/cli.md

 ## Update the Config

-The included `.graphqlconfig` already contains a project, `dp`, that specified the schema file and endpoint for this service.
-However, the service ID needs to be updated to match the output from adding the service (above):
+The included `.graphqlconfig` file (also outlined below) already contains a project, `dp`, that specified the schema file and endpoint for this service.
+However, the service ID needs to be updated to match the output from adding the service (above) to the code block below:

 ```
 {